ray-project/multimodal-training/LOAD_PRETRAINED_WEIGHTS.md

 **Script**: `scripts/split_checkpoint.py`

-Loads a HuggingFace Qwen2.5-VL checkpoint and splits it into separate vision and text model weights.
+Loads a HuggingFace Qwen2.5-VL checkpoint and splits it into separate vision and text model weights (including the untied `lm_head`).

 **Usage**:
 ```bash